GYSTC2/data-journalism-evaluation/README.md

 However, those data journalism works are often subjectively evaluated by industry experts based on several key indicators and their personal experience, and it is unknown whether the excellent works evaluated can be favored by the audiences.

-With the development of data journalism, some competitions related to data journalism gradually appear.
-The winning works often reflect the evaluation criterion of data journalism works in the current industry, and the evaluation criterion of these competitions have also become an important indicator to measure the quality of data journalism.

-With the development of data journalism, some competitions related to data journalism gradually appear.
-The winning works often reflect the evaluation criterion of data journalism works in the current industry, and the evaluation criterion of these competitions have also become an important indicator to measure the quality of data journalism.

 At present, academic research on data journalism mostly focuses on the historical analysis, current situation description and trend prediction of data journalism, and rarely involves the research on user experience of data journalism works.